-MISSOURI STATE BOARD OF HEALTH 1 PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Primary Registration District No. 4082 Village IIf death occurred in a hospital or institution. give its NAME instead of street and number.)
-PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SSINGLE 3 SEX 4 COLOR OR BACE 16 DATE OF DEATH MARRIED WIDOWED OR DIVORCED (Month) 6 DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from (Year) 7 AGE If LESS than l day,....hrs. and that death occurred, on the date stated above, at or......min.?
-8 OCCUPATION (a) Trade, profession, or particular kind-of work...... (b) General nature of industry business, or establishment in which employed (or employer) 9 BIRTHPLACE (City or town, State or foreign country) CONTRIBUT 10 NAME OF (Secondary FATHER 11 BIRTHPLACE OF FATHER (City or town, State or foreign (Address) 12 MAIDEN NAME State the Disease Causing Death, or, in death from Violent Causes, state (1) Means of Injury; and (2) whether Accidental, Suicidal or Homicidal.
-OF MOTHER 18 LENGTH OF RESIDENCE (For Hospitals, Institutions, Transients, 13 BIRTHPLACE OF MOTHER or Recent Residente) (City or town, State or At place of death.....yrs.....mos.....ds.
-In the State......ds.
-Where was disease contracted if not at place of death?.....
-Former or usual residence.....
-15 20 UNDERTAKER Registrar
+1 PLACE OF D BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Primary Registration District No. hospital or institution, give its NAME instead. of street and number.]
+PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH .
+5 SINGLE 3 SEX 16 DATE OF DEATH MARRIED WIDOWED!
+OR DIVORCED (Month) (Write the word 6 DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from 7 AGE If LESS than I day.....hrs. and that death occurred, on the date stated above, at/ or.....min.?
+8 OCCUPATION (a) Trade, profession, or particular kind of work..... (b) General nature of industry business, or establishment in which employed (or employer) 9 BIRTHPLACE (City or town, State or foreign country) 10 NAME OF PARENTS OF FATHER DOWN (City or town, State or foreign country State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury; and (2) whether Accidental, Suicidal or Homicidal.
+18 LENGTH OF RESIDENCE (For Hospitals, Institutions, Transients, OF MOTHER BLUE (O) (City or town, State or foreign country) or Recent Residents) At place In the of death......yrs.....mos......ds.
+State......ds.
+THE BEST OF MY KNOWLEDGE Where was disease contracted if not at place of death?..... usual residence 19 PLACE OF BURIAL OR REMOVAL 15 ADDRESS Registrar